-Fáinne Óir: Irish famine musical to open in New York in September 2019.
+Fáinne Óir: Irish famine musical to open in New York on Thursday, September 26, 2019.

 Five-time world champion and lead dancer in “Riverdance” and “Lord of the Dance” Ciara Sexton has lent her endless talents to the latest Irish show certain to take over Broadway.

 Tickets are now on sale for the premiere of “Fáinne Oír,” an original music and dance experience based on the Irish Great Hunger which is set to take over New York’s Peter Norton Symphony Space Theater on Broadway on Thursday, September 26, 2019.

 THE first public performance of the Overture to Kathy Fahey's new production, Fáinne Óir, performed by the Mayo Concert Orchestra at the launch in the Church of the Holy Rosary in Castlebar today. #FainneOir VIDEO: ALISON LAREDOPubliée par The Connaught Telegraph sur Dimanche 28 avril 2019